Renowned science fiction writer William Gibson observed several years ago that “the future has already happened – it is just not evenly distributed.”

 Finally, the report looks at the mobile solutions available for battling epidemic diseases and invasive species.

-For more on the future of mobile technologies in farming, fishing and forestry, check out our latest mobile agriculture research.
+For more on the future of mobile technologies in farming, fishing, and forestry, check out our latest cellular agriculture research.

 Latest posts by Adam Bockler (see all)